“Do you notice how people hurt each other nowadays?”

 If you are in Japan, I can offer Bank Transfer payment, and Letter Pack shipment ( with tracking ) at 520 JPN.

 Additionally, I live in Northern Ibaraki, about 80km south of the famous Nuke Plant that erupted a decade ago.
-Been here since that fateful year, haven’t seen a godzilla, or better yet, turned into one just yet but who knows, maybe tomorrow I’d wake a godzi.
+Been here since that fateful year, haven’t seen a godzilla, or better yet, turned into one just yet but who knows what future holds.
 If that bothers you, don’t buy.
 In any case I don’t recommend licking the parcel.

 Oh, forgot to mention.
-The pigment ink is fairly strong against moisture.
+The pigment ink is fairly durable against moisture.

 No refund, unless the artwork arrived damaged at your end.
 Please ask all your questions pre purchase.